nep-tv/node-emberplus-sdpgen/README.md

 shouldn't be too far off.
 Everything else is probably missing at this point (e.g. the newer matrix stuff).

+QualifiedNode and QualifiedParameter have been added in release 1.1.0.
+This version should be able to retrieve an EVS XT4k tree.
+We intend to implement the server version with Matrix support pretty soon.

 ## Example usage

 ```javascript